Annuity vs. Life insurance: What You Should Know.

 Both should be considered as part of a long-term financial plan.
-And both share some similarities.
-But the overall purpose of each is very different.
+And, though both share some similarities, the overall purpose of each is very different.
 Let’s take a quick look.

 Life Insurance Protects Their Future

 Life insurance is an affordable way to protect and provide for the people you love once you’ve passed away.
-The death benefit your family receives can replace your income and help them meet important financial needs like funeral costs, daily living expenses, mortgage payments and college funding.
-And there’s no tax on the death benefit if it’s paid to your beneficiaries in a lump sum.
+It helps to financially secure your loved ones future, since the death benefit your family receives can replace your income and help them meet important financial needs like funeral costs, daily living expenses, mortgage payments and college funding.
+When you purchase life insurance, you aren’t purchasing it for you — it’s really a purchase for the people you want to take care of.
+Plus, there’s no tax on the death benefit if it’s paid to your beneficiaries in a lump sum.

 Annuities Prepare You for the Future

 Think of an annuity as a tool that could help you ensure a regular income for the rest of your life.
 Here's how they work: you purchase the annuity (through a lump sum or a series of payments) and then it makes payments to you immediately or on a future date.
 The income you receive from an annuity can be doled out monthly, quarterly, annually or even in a lump sum payment.
 The main goal of an annuity is to provide a safe retirement income and it’s intended to make sure someone doesn’t outlive their income.